Jamie3213/tolstoy-text-analysis/Readme.md

     ## 11 ""
     ## 12 "  TRANSLATED FROM THE RUSSIAN OF"

-#### Pre-processing
+### Pre-processing

 Before we do anything else, we need to clean the text up a little.
 We can see already that we have several rows containing only `""` and we also look to have a preface and other text preceeding the first chapter of the book.
-We'll add chapter and line numbers and filter out anything before the first chapter:
+We’ll add chapter and line numbers and filter out anything before the first chapter:

 ``` r
 book %<>%